Alabama Amber Alerts - Child Abduction Alerts

 - Posting the child’s photo on an advertised website.

 - Having the Alabama Center for Missing and Exploited Children post the child’s photo on their website.

-Department of Public Safety (DPS)Once Law Enforcement has determined that an AMBER Alert should be activated, DPS will activate the state Emergency Alert System using the new Child Abduction Emergency (CAE) code, which is specifically designed for AMBER Alerts.
+State Bureau of Investigation (SBI)Once Law Enforcement has determined that an AMBER Alert should be activated, SBI will activate the state Emergency Alert System using the new Child Abduction Emergency (CAE) code, which is specifically designed for AMBER Alerts.
 The number of times the alert is broadcast is to be determined by an agreement with the broadcasters.
 It is suggested that the alert be broadcast at least every 30 minutes for the first 3 hours following an abduction.

 BroadcastersEach participating broadcaster must insure that their stations EAS unit is programmed to receive and relay a Child Abduction Emergency (CAE) coded message.
 Information regarding EAS Equipment upgrades can be found at the Alabama Broadcasters Association at 205-982-5001.
 Their web site can be found at http://www.al-ba.com.

 AMBER Alert CancellationOnce the child is located or the case is closed, the initiating law enforcement agency will notify SBI which will distribute a AMBER Cancellation using the same EAS broadcast system.
 The AMBER Cancellation should only be broadcast once; any further news coverage of the story is at the discretion of each media outlet.
 Law Enforcement shall also notify other agencies of the cancellation by sending a statewide teletype advising that the alert has been cancelled.